 The Company recorded a one-time, non-cash deemed dividend on October 18, 2007 of \$33,461.
-This dividend resulted from the continuous efforts of acquiring assets from Optimizer Systems, LLC.
+This dividend resulted due to the continuous efforts of acquiring all the assets from Optimizer Systems, LLC.
 Through this dividend, the Company acquired all assets and liabilities of the LLC.